marcelomnc/score-10pin-bowling/README.md

 # score-10pin-bowling

-This is a command line app that parses/processes/builds/calculates all the data (**pinFalls** and **scores**) for all the 10 frames in a bowling game played by one or more players.
+This is a command line app that parses/processes/builds/calculates all the data (**pin falls** and **scores**) for all the 10 frames in a bowling game played by one or more players.

 The ins for the app are a text file in which every line has two tab-separated fields: